 Absolutely.

-And, you know, they took the the Biden strategy to run for president was keep your crazy uncle in the basement strategy.
+And, you know, they took the Biden strategy to run for president was keep your crazy uncle in the basement strategy.

-And a series of events outside I mean, it just is amazing.
+And a series of events outside, I mean, it just is amazing.

 Never got a tough question.